GRANT - Amazon Redshift

 USAGE ON LANGUAGE language_name

-Grants the USAGE privilege on a language.
+Grants the USAGE permission on a language.

 For Python UDFs, use plpythonu.
 For SQL UDFs, use sql.
 For stored procedures, use plpgsql.